kirillzhosul/gofra/docs/tutorial/stack-management-intrinsics.md

 # Stack management intrinsics

-For managing an stack you must have some less-or-more complex commands for example like `swap` or `rot`, langauge supports some of them
+For managing an stack you must have some less-or-more complex commands for example like `swap` or `rot`, language supports some of them

 # SWAP